 But, when on form, Room 101 has risen way above this kind of hackery.
 Sometimes, it’s not just the stuff you love from childhood that stays with you – it’s also the stuff you hate or even fear.
 Even if the dogmatism has palled with age, it still reminds you of what you used to be, and what you are now.
 Don’t be Len.
 Don’t look back.
 Embrace that Metric system.

 Special thanks to Lissa Evans (@LissaKEvans) for her time and her memories.
-She now writes fantastic novels, notably Crooked Heart and Their Finest Hour and a Half, and her books for younger readers include the newly published Wed Wabbit.
+She now writes fantastic novels, notably Crooked Heart and Their Finest Hour and a Half (now adapted for the big screen as Their Finest), and her books for younger readers include the recently published Wed Wabbit.

 The television version of Room 101 continues on BBC1 and Dave.
 Apart from the links to a handful of radio episodes, most aren’t currently online, but hopefully that’ll change.